hrtlacek/TDraymarchToolkit/README.md

 ![alt text](refl.PNG)

+## Requirements
+TouchDesigner 099.
+Currently tested with:
+2019.33020

 ## Usage:
 press shift+right click to open op create dialog for RTK.
 Place some ops, create a standard TouchDesigner render TOP, camera COMP and Light COMP to make use of RTKs render OP.